 Unable to Remember Events That Occurred When Drinking

 Alcoholics have a physical dependency upon alcohol and may experience withdrawal symptoms if they abstain from drinking.
-One notable sign that someone may be abusing alcohol or is an alcoholic involves not being able to remember events that occurred while drinking.
-It isn’t how much a person drinks that denotes a problem but what a person does when drinking.
+One notable sign that someone may be abusing alcohol or is an alcoholic involves “blacking out” while drinking.
+This refers to the loss of memories of events that occur while drinking.
+Of course, it isn’t how much a person drinks that denotes a problem but what a person does when drinking.
 Alcoholics may drink to the point that they black out or lose the ability to remain in control.
 Anyone who drinks to the point that they no longer remember what they said or did should address the issue and recognize they are drinking more than they can sociably handle.

 Legal Problems That Result From Drinking